Introduction to Shakespeare

 - A guy who's been dead for four hundred years can make you laugh and feel something.
 That's a kind of miracle.

-Students will gain exposure to and explore early modern thought, poetic craft, and drama by poring over the works of one rather well-known English author and his ability to record the human experience.
+Students will gain exposure to early modern thought, poetic craft, and drama by poring over the works of one rather well-known English author.

 Students will increase intellectual maturation and clarification of their own values through examination of ideas and attitudes in literary/cultural contexts and especially through articulation of these in academic discourse.

-Students will develop skills in careful verbal analysis, critical thinking, and detection of subtlety through reading, discussion, and writing about some tricky literature, so that they will be able to communicate successfully with other audiences both within and outside the university.
+Students will develop skills in verbal analysis, critical thinking, and detection of subtlety through reading, discussion, and writing about some tricky literature.

-You will submit two written projects of manageable length.
+You will submit two written projects of manageable length as the essay portions of the two exams.
 Late papers will receive F grades; failure to turn anything in, even late, will result in an F for the course.
 But excellent work earns lovely grades!
 (30%)

-Your presence will be kindly requested at two or three exams.
+Your presence will be kindly requested at two exams.
 No make-ups.
 (30%)

 Class participation and other service to the learning community will be expected (occasional group work, for example).
 (10%)